-April & May 2025 – Before planning your visit, please see our ‘Visitor Notices’ page for any temporary changes to opening hours and accessibility updates.
-Click here to visit.
+January & February 2026 – Before planning your visit, please check our ‘Visitor Notices’ page for any occasional changes to opening hours or temporary accessibility updates.
+Click here to view

-April & May 2025 – Before planning your visit, please see our ‘Visitor Notices’ page for any temporary changes to opening hours and accessibility updates.
-Click here to visit.
+January & February 2026 – Before planning your visit, please check our ‘Visitor Notices’ page for any occasional changes to opening hours or temporary accessibility updates.
+Click here to view

 ‘Conversations with Stone’ is a group exhibition that includes local artists, current students and graduates from the MFA (Fine Art) programme at Newcastle University.
 The show explores the spiritual, social, cultural and economic histories of the building, interpreted through artistic practice.